CryptoFetter/CryptoFetterX/README.md

 # CryptoFetterX
-This is a program for strong file encryption (under development).
+This is a program for strong file encryption.

 ## Key features